kubernetes/minikube/enhancements/proposed/20190930-addon-host-os-hooks.md

 #### Pros of doing this
 1. No approval or review process will be required from the minikube development team
-2. No development time is spent on testing and developing this feature
+2. No development time is spent by minikube team on testing and auditing this feature

+### Use a web hook to call a service on the Host OS from a minikube VM

+#### Cons of doing this:
+1. Said service could not be started and stopped as part of an addon
+2. We couldn't call said service if no VM's are running
+3. We couldn't interrupt the user to provide user input as part of enabling a plugin

+### Pros of doing this
+1. We wouldn't have to identify what type of host minikube is running on